metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 > info "Information"
 > A baseboard management controller (BMC) is a specialized service processor that monitors the physical state of a computer, network server or other hardware device using sensors and communicating with the system administrator through an independent connection.
 The BMC is part of the Intelligent Platform Management Interface (IPMI) and is usually contained in the motherboard or main circuit board of the device to be monitored.

-First, an ssh-key in charge of communicating to libvirt is created if it does not exist previously.
+First, a ssh-key in charge of communicating to libvirt is created if it does not exist previously.
 This key is called `id_rsa_virt_power`.
-It is added to the root authorized_keys and is used by the `vbmc` and `sushy tools` to contact libvirt.
+It is added to the root authorized_keys and is used by `vbmc` and `sushy tools` to contact libvirt.

 > info "Information"
 > `sushy-tools` is a set of simple simulation tools aiming at supporting the development and testing of the Redfish protocol implementations.